shuai-yang/Operating-System/README.md

     list_for_each_safe(p, n, &lexus_task_struct.list) {
 	/* node points to each lexus_task_struct in the list. */ node = list_entry(p, struct lexus_task_struct, list);
-        list_del(p);
+	/* add code here if you don't want to delete every node... */ list_del(p);
     }
 ```